-According to the annual survey from the Washington Department of Fish and Wildlife, as of December 31, 2015, there are 18 confirmed packs in the state and a total of 90 wolves.
+According to the annual survey from the Washington Department of Fish and Wildlife, as of the end of 2016, there are 20 confirmed packs (and 10 breeding pairs) in the state and a total of at least 115 wolves.
 In November 2015, Washington state officials announced the confirmation of a new pack, the Loup Loup pack, in North-Central Washington.

 The state continues to make tremendous forward progress as it convenes collaborative group meetings among livestock producers, conservationists, state agency representatives and landowners to work towards conflict resolution and promotion of co-existence and non-lethal practices as it relates to wolf conservation and management.

 If ESA protections are removed, management of wolves will be handed over to state agencies, which may result in increased lethal actions, legal hunts, and other activities that could prevent gray wolves from recovering in states where they are barely struggling to gain a foothold.
 However, the US Fish and Wildlife Service has proposed continued protection and expanded recovery of the Mexican gray wolf in the Southwest U.S.